-A deductible is the amount of money that you are required to pay for covered services out-of-pocket before you can use the benefits from your health insurance plan.
-HealthCare.gov gives the example; if your deductible is $2,000, you will have to pay $2,000 in medical expenses on your own or “out-of-pocket.”
-Once you have reached your deductible you will either pay nothing for future medical expenses, or you will have to pay a copayment for covered services.
-Your insurance will then cover the remaining costs.
+A deductible is the amount of money that you are required to pay for covered services before you can use the benefits from your health insurance plan.
+Nevada Health Link’s health marketplace gives the example; if your deductible is $2,000, you will have to pay $2,000 in medical expenses on your own or “out of pocket.”
+Once you have reached your deductible you will either pay nothing for future medical expenses, or you will have to pay a co-payment for covered services, and your insurance will then cover the remaining costs.
 It is important to note that deductibles vary from plan to plan.
-Your deductible amount and what is exempt from the deductible will be outlined in your insurance plan language, so you will know what your annual deductible is before you choose a plan.
+Your deductible amount and what is exempt from the deductible will be outlined in your insurance plan language so you will know what your annual deductible is before you choose a plan.

-How do you find affordable health insurance?
+How to find affordable health insurance?

 When should you buy health insurance?

-There is one exception to missing the Open Enrollment deadline and that is called a Special Enrollment Period (SEP).
-As part of a Qualifying Life Event (QLE) you could be eligible for an SEP.
-These QLE’s are determined on a case-by-case basis, for example, things such as marriage, birth, adoption or moving to a new location, are often life changes that could make you eligible for a Special Enrollment Period.
+There is only one time per year that you can sign up for health insurance coverage, which is known as open enrollment.
+This year, open enrollment is much shorter than previous years.
+It will begin on November 1st and end on December 15th.
+If you do not enroll before midnight on December 15th, you will not be able to purchase qualified health plans until the following year during open enrollment, or unless you qualify for a “special enrollment period.”
+As part of a Qualifying Life Event (QLE) you could be eligible for a special enrollment period.
+These QLE’s are determined on a case-by-case basis, for example, things such as marriage, birth, adoption or moving to a new location, are often life changes that could make you eligible for special enrollment.